NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 Full Python SDK docs.
 Types, methods, error handling.

-View SDK docs →CLI Tool
+View docs →CLI Tool

 fidea-cli for local dev and CI/CD integration.
-Bash-friendly.

-Install CLI →API Docs
+Install CLI →API Reference

 OpenAPI 3.1 spec.
-Every endpoint, every parameter, every error.
+Every endpoint, every parameter.

 Browse API →Architecture Guide